MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/debugging-applications-that-use-ad-rms.md

 #ms.custom:

 ---

-** This SDK content is not current.
-For a short time, please find the [current version](https://msdn.microsoft.com/library/windows/desktop/hh535290(v=vs.85).aspx) of the documentation on MSDN. **
-# Debug a rights-enabled application
+# How-to: debug a rights-enabled application

 The following topic shows how to debug your application and use the Windows Event Log.

 ## Debugging your application

 In Rights Management Services SDK 2.1, the anti-debugging checks in the developer version of our runtime are disabled.

 You can turn on debug tracing by using the following registry key.
 (To turn debug tracing off, change the value to 0.)
 Nothing else is required for debugging in this release.

 ```
 HKEY_LOCAL_MACHINE